rackerlabs/docs-developer-blog/_posts/2019-01-24-Oracle-EBS-applications-disaster-recovery.md

 ogDescription: "Oracle EBS Applications disaster recovery set up."
 ---

-This blog covers creation and maintenance of disaster recovery (DR) systems for Oracle Enterprise Business Suites (EBS) applications and describes a generic process to create a version 12.2 applications DR system by using 12.2.5 systems in the test area.
+This blog covers the creation and maintenance of disaster recovery (DR) systems for Oracle&reg; Enterprise Business Suites (EBS) applications and describes a generic process to create a version 12.2 applications DR system by using version 12.2.5 systems in the test area.

 <!-- more -->